oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

 - "user2@example.com": a standard user;
 - "zero@example.com": another standard user with 0 tokens left;

-Once everything is set up, you can proceed to make requests using [Postman](https://www.postman.com/).
+Once everything is set up, you can proceed to make requests using [Postman](https://www.postman.com/) or any other web tools such as [wget](https://www.gnu.org/software/wget/) or [cURL](https://curl.se/).

 ## 💻 Test
 In all routes that require authorization, the JWT payload should include the following fields: